Sum-of-Squares Relaxations for Information Theory and Variational Inference: Conclusion

 \subsubsection{Acknowledgements}

-The author would like to thank Omar Fawzi for discussions related to quantum information divergences, as well as Adrien Taylor and Justin Carpentier for discussions on augmented Lagrangian algorithms.
-We also acknowledge support from the French government under the management of the Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute), as well as from the European Research Council (grant SEQUOIA 724063).
+The author would like to thank Omar Fawzi for discussions related to quantum information divergences, Adrien Taylor and Justin Carpentier for discussions on optimization algorithms, as well as David Holzm\"{u}ller for providing clarifying comments.
+The comments of the anonymous reviewers were greatly appreciated.
+We acknowledge support from the French government under the management of the Agence Nationale de la Recherche as part of the ``Investissements d’avenir'' program, reference ANR-19-P3IA-0001 (PRAIRIE 3IA Institute), as well as from the European Research Council (grant SEQUOIA 724063).